zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/use-extensions/use-the-external-database-connector.md

 For example: `*Database*_DBsource.`

 {{% alert color="info" %}} Values for these constants are stored in the active configuration of the user.
-The password is stored as a private value.{{% /alert %}}
+The password is stored as a private value.
+For more information on refer [constants](https://docs.mendix.com/refguide/configuration/#constants){{% /alert %}}

+{{% alert color="info" %}}Constants are Environment variable whose values can differ per Environment, When we deploy an App on cloud, values for constant are not added.
+For free apps make sure to add the default values to the constant in Studio Pro.
+For more information refer [Deploying a Free App](https://docs.mendix.com/developerportal/deploy/mendix-cloud-deploy/deploying-an-app/#deploy-free-app) {{% /alert %}}

 ### Explore Schemas of a Connected Database